 So you’ve got yourself a pack of stylish reusable bamboo drinking straws, you’ve just had your favorite smoothie, and now you’ve got a straw to clean!

-A good set of bamboo drinking straws can last for years when properly cleaned and cared for, however, if neglected they will have a limited lifespan.
+A high-quality set such as YFZBAMO Bamboo Straws (link to read reviews on Amazon), can last for years when properly cleaned and cared for, however, if neglected they will have a limited lifespan.

 Follow these simple instructions to ensure the longevity of your bamboo drinking straws: